Angular-Wave/angular.ts/src/core/compile/compile.md

 - ## Binding to camelCase properties
 -
 - Since HTML attributes are case-insensitive, camelCase properties like `innerHTML` must be escaped.
-- AngularJS uses the underscore (\_) in front of a character to indicate that it is uppercase, so
+- AngularTS uses the underscore (\_) in front of a character to indicate that it is uppercase, so
 - `innerHTML` must be written as `ng-prop-inner_h_t_m_l="expression"` (Note that this is just an
 - example, and for binding HTML {@link ngBindHtml} should be used.
 -